The Goldman symplectic form on the PGL(V)-Hitchin component

-In particular, this establishes a natural bijection between $\Hit_V(S)$ and the set of projective classes of Frenet curves $\xi:\partial\Gamma\to\Fmc(V)$ that are $\rho$-equivariant for some representation $\rho:\Gamma\to\PSL(V)$.
-At about the same time, Fock-Goncharov \cite{FockGoncharov} also gave a more algebraic version of the criterion in Theorem \ref{thm:Labourie,Guichard}, where they replace the Frenet property with the notion of a ``positive map".
+In particular, this establishes a natural bijection between $\Hit_V(S)$ and the set of projective classes of Frenet curves $\xi:\partial\Gamma\to\Fmc(V)$ that are $\rho$-equivariant for some representation $\rho:\Gamma\to\PGL(V)$.
+At about the same time, Fock and Goncharov \cite{FockGoncharov} also gave a more algebraic version of the criterion in Theorem \ref{thm:Labourie,Guichard}, where they replace the Frenet property with the notion of a ``positive map".